aspnetboilerplate/aspnetboilerplate/doc/WebSite/Javascript-API.md

 ASP.NET Boilerplate provides a set of objects and functions that are used to make javascript development easy and standards-based.

 Here is a list of APIs in ASP.NET Boilerplate.
+Click the headers to see more documentation about their usage.

 #### [AJAX](/Pages/Documents/Javascript-API/AJAX)